 Unprecedented growth for female-founded unicorns

-2019 is on track to be a record year for female-founded startups.
-Already, 10 female-led startups hit the $1B valuation mark, gaining the coveted ‘unicorn’ status.
+2019 was a record year for female-founded startups.
+By Q3, 10 female-led startups hit the $1B valuation mark, gaining the coveted ‘unicorn’ status.
 For anyone feeling out of the loop, we aren’t talking about mythical horses with magical powers.
 A unicorn is a term for a privately held startup company with a current valuation of $1 billion or more.

-Currently, there are only 266 unicorn companies in the world.
+As of March 2020, there are only 452 unicorn companies in the world.
 What’s even rarer, is finding unicorns that have female-founders.
 Only about ten percent of all unicorns have at least one female founder.

-This year, Airwallex, Away, Confluent, Coursera, ezCater, FabFitFun, Glossier, Horizon Robotics, Rent the Runway, and Vlocity all are helping flip the script.
+In 2019, Airwallex, Away, Confluent, Coursera, ezCater, FabFitFun, Glossier, Horizon Robotics, Rent the Runway, and Vlocity all helped to flip the script.
 So, what can we learn from the leading ladies?
-We’ve selected our favorite startup insights published around the web to help answer that question.
+We’ve selected our favorite startup quotes to help answer that question.

 “Choose investors who know your industry.”Lucy Liu, Co-founder and President of Airwallex